tmvllrrl/mtc-pixels/README.md

 ## Citing

-Please cite this work using the following bibtex:
+Please cite our work using the following bibtex:
 ```
 @article{villarreal2023mixed,
   title={Mixed Traffic Control and Coordination from Pixels},